-Internal Courses, Workshops and Seminars: Hood College may offer a course, workshop or seminar through an external training company, an internal department, vendors (such as Prime Employee Assistance Program), or other entities that is targeted toward our staff members.
+Internal Courses, Workshops and Seminars: Hood College may offer a course, workshop or seminar through an external training company, an internal department, vendors (such as BHS Employee Assistance Program), or other entities that is targeted toward our staff members.
 These may be provided with or without a fee to staff members.
 Human Resources and the Library have a number of audio programs available for employees to borrow.
 Contact the Library or Human Resources to determine if there are programs of interest for individuals or departments.

 External Workshops and Seminars: Employees may be eligible to attend a class or training program off-site.
 The department depending on the job requirements and availability of resources may pay these training and development costs.
-Staff members will follow the procedures in Travel Expense Guidelines and Reporting Policy and Procedure Statement for registration and travel requirements.
+Staff members will follow the procedures found on the Accounts Payable webpage.